Terradue/doc-tep-geohazards/source/tutorials/setap.rst

    :align: center

-During the selection the input data for your processing, it have to be taken into account that the processing itself is data-take based.
+During the selection of the input data for your processing, take into account that the processing itself is based on the geometry of a full Sentinel-1 data-take.
 Input products (S1 slices) are grouped by the SETAP service according to their data-take ID.
 Each group corresponds to a complete or partial acquisition data-take.